Bangladesh–Germany relations: History

-After the independence of Bangladesh in 1971, East Germany was the third country in the world, and the first country in Europe, to officially recognise Bangladesh in 1972.
-After establishment of diplomatic relations, the bilateral relations between the two countries began to grow steadily.
+After the independence of Bangladesh in 1971, East Germany was the third country in the world, and the first in Europe, to officially recognise Bangladesh in 1972.
+After establishment of diplomatic relations, the bilateral relations began to grow steadily.

 Cultural

 The German and Bengali people have a century-old cultural exchange history.
 German interest in the culture of Bengal dates back to the visits to Germany by the Bengali national poet and Nobel laureate for literature Rabindranath Tagore in the 1920s and 1930s.
 Many Bangladeshi writers, artists and philosophers take a keen and informed interest in German literature, art, architecture and philosophy.
 Rapidly increasing contacts amongst German and Bangladeshi artists, primarily in fine arts, photography, film and theatre are well appreciated from both countries.
 On 6 October 2010 Deutsche Welle (DW), officially launched its programmes in Bengali using the FM frequencies of the state-run radio station Bangladesh Betar.